DevashishPrasad/CascadeTabNet/README.md

 Link of Paper : The paper has been accepted at <b>CVPR2020 Workshop on Text and Documents in the Deep Learning Era</b> and preprint link will be available soon

 ## End to End Dataset
-We manually annotated some of the ICDAR 19 dataset images for table cell detection in borderless tables while also categorizing tables into two classes (bordered and borderless) and will be releasing the annotations to the community.
+We manually annotated some of the <a href="http://sac.founderit.com/">ICDAR 19 table competition (cTDaR)</a> dataset images for table cell detection in borderless tables while also categorizing tables into two classes (bordered and borderless) and will be releasing the annotations to the community.
 <a href="https://drive.google.com/drive/folders/1mNDbbhu-Ubz87oRDjdtLA4BwQwwNOO-G?usp=sharing">dataset link</a>

 ## Introduction